JingwenZhong/MATH4650-Numerical-Analysis/README.md

 # 4650s20

-at university of colorado denver
+completed in the spring semester of 2020 at University of Colorado Denver